astrofrog/python4vienna/docs/index.rst

 Vienna Python/Astropy Workshop
 ==============================

+These notes are for a Python/Astropy workshop held at the University of Vienna by `Thomas Robitaille <http://www.mpia.de/~robitaille>`_ from June 1st-3rd 2015.

 .. note:: Please bring your laptop to the workshop!

 The purpose of this workshop is to get you started with Python and learn